A Randomized Linearly Convergent Frank-Wolfe-type Method for Smooth Convex Minimization over the Spectrahedron: Numerical Experiments

 \subsection{Comparison of variants of Algorithm \ref{alg:AFW}}

 We turn to provide empirical motivation for the design choices in our Algorithm \ref{alg:AFW}.
-In particular, Algorithm \ref{alg:AFW} prioritises drop steps over other steps (even if these will reduce the objective value slower) and in addition to away steps (which are a classical concept in Frank-Wolfe-based methods \cite{guelat1986some, lacoste2015global}), uses also randomized proximal pairwise steps (which also require an estimate for the smoothness parameter $\beta$).
+In particular, Algorithm \ref{alg:AFW} prioritizes drop steps over other steps (even if these will reduce the objective value more slowly) and in addition to away steps (which are a classical concept in Frank-Wolfe-based methods \cite{guelat1986some, lacoste2015global}, though recall our away steps take a different form than those for polytopes), uses also randomized proximal pairwise steps (which also require an estimate for the smoothness parameter $\beta$).

-Figure \ref{fig:compareVars} demonstrates how each one of the above mentioned design choices contributes significantly to the fast convergence our Algorithm \ref{alg:AFW}.
-In particular, we see that the \textit{ALG 1 - away} variant, which is the natural extension of the \textit{Frank-Wolfe with away steps} method and is known to converge linearly for polytopes \cite{guelat1986some, lacoste2015global, garber2020revisiting}, converges only with a sub-linear rate in our experiments.
+Figure \ref{fig:compareVars} demonstrates how each one of the above mentioned design choices contributes to the fast convergence of our Algorithm \ref{alg:AFW}.
+In particular, we see that the \textit{ALG 1 - away} variant, which is a natural extension of the \textit{Frank-Wolfe with away steps} method that is known to converge linearly for polytopes \cite{guelat1986some, lacoste2015global, garber2020revisiting}, converges only with a sub-linear rate in our experiments.
+Interestingly, the \textit{ALG 1 - noaway} variant, which does not use away steps at all (but does use drop steps), performs comparably to Algorithm \ref{alg:AFW} in both the LS and Huber settings, however, it performs considerably worse in the No SC setting (when $r^*>2$).